 The Corporation's authorized capital consists of an unlimited number of Shares and an unlimited number of preferred shares, issuable in series.
-As at May 10, 2022, 34,483,256 Shares were issued and outstanding.
+As at May 9, 2023, 34,486,866 Shares were issued and outstanding.

-Shareholders are entitled to one vote in respect of each matter to be voted upon at the Meeting for each Share registered in their name as at the close of business on May 10, 2022, even if a Shareholder disposes of their Shares after that date, and no Shareholder becoming such after that date shall be entitled to vote at the Meeting.
+Shareholders are entitled to one vote in respect of each matter to be voted upon at the Meeting for each Share registered in their name as at the close of business on May 12, 2023, even if a Shareholder disposes of their Shares after that date, and no Shareholder becoming such after that date shall be entitled to vote at the Meeting.

-To the knowledge of the directors and executive officers of the Corporation, as at May 10, 2022, no person or company beneficially owns, or controls or directs, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Shares.
+To the knowledge of the directors and executive officers of the Corporation, as at May 9, 2023, no person or company beneficially owns, or controls or directs, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Shares.

 The Corporation has adopted a by-law that requires advance notice by any Shareholder intending to nominate a director to the board of directors of the Corporation (the "Advance Notice By-Law") in order to provide Shareholders, directors and management of the Corporation with a clear framework for nominating directors in connection with an annual or special meeting of the Shareholders.
-Among other things, the Advance Notice By-Law fixes a deadline by which Shareholders must submit a notice of director nominations to the Company prior to any annual or special meeting of Shareholders where directors are to be elected and sets forth the information that a Shareholder must include in the notice for it to be valid.
-In the case of an annual meeting of Shareholders, notice to the Company must be made not later than the close of business on the 30th day and not earlier than the opening of business on the 65th day prior to the date of the annual meeting; provided, however, that in the event that the annual meeting is to be held on a date that is less than 50 days after the date on which the first public announcement of the date of the annual meeting was made, notice may be made not later than the close of business on the 10th day following such public announcement.
-In the case of a special meeting of Shareholders (which is not also an annual meeting), notice to the Company must be made not later than the close of business on the 15th day following the day on which the first public announcement of the date of the special meeting was made.
+Among other things, the Advance Notice By-Law fixes a deadline by which Shareholders must submit a notice of director nominations to the Corporation prior to any annual or special meeting of Shareholders where directors are to be elected and sets forth the information that a Shareholder must include in the notice for it to be valid.
+In the case of an annual meeting of Shareholders, notice to the Corporation must be made not later than the close of business on the 30th day and not earlier than the opening of business on the 65th day prior to the date of the annual meeting; provided, however, that in the event that the annual meeting is to be held on a date that is less than 50 days after the date on which the first public announcement of the date of a special meeting of Shareholders (which is not also an annual meeting), notice to the Corporation must be made not later than the close of business on the 15th day following the day on which the first public announcement of the date of the special meeting was made.
 The Advance Notice By-Law was confirmed by the Shareholders on June 26, 2013.
 The by-laws of the Corporation, including the full text of the Advance Notice By-Law, are available under the Corporation's profile on the SEDAR website at www.sedar.com.